orangeduck/Cello-Website/pages/documentation_types.md

     instance(Vec2, Eq) = { Vec2_Eq };
     instance(Vec2, Vector) = { Vec2_Dot, Vec2_Length };

-And in the source file...
+In the source file we can use some macros to aid construction of the __Type__ object.

     var Vec2 = methods {
       methods_begin(Vec2),